-A global pandemic, a devastating outbreak of locusts, and an economic downturn affecting every corner of the world has rapidly escalated food shortages for millions of people in 2020.
-Many of these people were already vulnerable to greater food insecurity, and initial predictions indicate that the fallout of 2020 could double the number of people facing acute food crises (especially in some of the world’s hungriest countries).
+A global pandemic, an escalating climate crisis, and an economic downturn affecting every corner of the world has rapidly escalated food shortages for millions of people in 2022.
+Many of these people were already vulnerable to greater food insecurity, but since COVID-19, we’ve lost all progress made towards ending hunger since 2016 (especially in some of the world’s hungriest countries).

 The measures that people must take to survive even temporary food shortages can be risky and have devastating long-term consequences.
 Here are ten of the most common negative coping mechanisms we’ve seen in recent years in the communities we work with that show what happens when the food runs out.